nexiality/documentation/commands/io/compare(expected,actual,failFast).md

 This command compares two text files (or two text content) and provides a comparison report at the end.
 A `FAIL` is deemed if any differences are found between `expected`and `actual`.
 Note that much like many Nexial commands, both `expected` and `actual` can be expressed as:
-- an external file, referenced either by its physical file (e.g. `C:\my_path\my_file.txt`) or via [`$(syspath)`](../../functions/$(syspath)) (e.g. `$(syspath|out|fullpath)/my_file.txt`).
+- An external file, referenced either by its physical file (e.g. `C:\my_path\my_file.txt`) or via [`$(syspath)`](../../functions/$(syspath)) (e.g. `$(syspath|out|fullpath)/my_file.txt`).
-- a data variable, which would resolve to the text content to be compared (e.g. `${my_data}`).
+- A data variable, which would resolve to the text content to be compared (e.g. `${my_data}`).
-- text literal, which might contain newlines, carriage returns and other text formatting (e.g.
+- Text literal, which might contain newlines, carriage returns and other text formatting (e.g.
   `This is a line to be tested`).

 This is possible for `expected` and `actual` to derive from different sources (e.g. one from a file while the